Bookkeeping for Rental Properties: A How-To Guide

 Once your accounts are set up, the real work of bookkeeping begins: tracking every dollar that comes in and goes out.
 This isn’t just about having neat records; it’s about understanding your property’s financial health and making sure you’re prepared for tax season.
 Good money management for your rentals helps you save on taxes, lower your costs, and get a better return on your investment.
 Let’s break down the key categories you need to monitor.

-Tracking Your Income Streams
+Don’t Miss a Penny: Tracking Your Income

 Your primary income source is obviously monthly rent, but don’t stop there.
 You need to track all revenue your property generates.
 This can include late fees, application fees, pet fees, or income from on-site laundry or vending machines.
 By creating separate categories for each income stream in your bookkeeping system, you get a clearer picture of your property’s total earnings.
 This detailed view helps you identify which revenue sources are most valuable and where you might have opportunities to increase your cash flow.
 Keeping a close eye on all income helps you make smarter decisions for your portfolio.